Olha-Fursova/QR-code-component/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

 **To do this challenge, you need a basic understanding of HTML and CSS.**

+### My Overview

+In this project, I implemented a card component with a QR code.
+The main elements are the QR code image itself, two text elements, and two circles for the background.

+## My Project Goal

+The level of this task is very easy for me, so the goal from the very beginning was different - to try myself as an explainer of the construction and step-by-step writing of the code during streaming.
+If the construction is not a problem, then the correct ability to explain is another task.
+Considering that there was one viewer present at the recording, it was important for me to consistently follow the logic of working on the project.
+One viewer is one person in front of you who came for a certain resource, and the feed is a door that can open access to it or, conversely, close it.

+## Problems that arose

+I speak English, but not at the level of a native speaker, so some mistakes occurred due to incorrect grammar.
+It was also often a problem to explain correctly what I understood and to show it visually.
+I often repeated the same words and phrases that did not expand my thoughts.
+I think this is a common problem when you are not used to the audience, so I see a good reason to practice such streaming more often.

 ## The challenge